brianhu2006/CarND-Advanced-Lane-Lines/writeup.md

 Then using cv2.getPerspectiveTransform(src,dst) to cacluate the transformation matrix.
 The following operation will be done against warped image.

-Here is the result between warpped and
+Here is the result between warpped

 | Warped lines         |     Final result    |
 |----------------------|----------------------|
 |![alt text][image4]  |![alt text][image5]  |